 Pre-nuptial agreements minimize standing and/or entrée…for contesting the division of assets differently from what has been stipulated.
 For high income earner households the absence of mentioning newly developed – acquired intangibles, the circumstance will be pre-disposed to protracted negotiations to resolve the conflict especially with respect to the value – ownership rights – division of those intangibles.

-In my view, especially in circumstances where there may be multiple, revenue – competitive advantage driving intangible assets in play, absent a pre-nuptial agreement that addresses prior, current, and future intangible assets, an attorney would be remiss to not aggressively try to leverage such omissions to benefit their client.
+In circumstances where there may be multiple, revenue – competitive advantage driving intangible assets in play…absent a pre-nuptial agreement that addresses prior, current, and future intangible assets, an attorney would be remiss to not aggressively try to leverage such omissions to benefit their client.

 As an intangible asset strategist…I find such oversights noteworthy, especially in-light-of the economic fact that 80+% of most company’s value, wealth creation, competitiveness, and sustainability today lie in – emerge directly from intangible assets.
 In other words, intangible assets are playing increasingly dominant roles in business development, value, revenues, competitiveness, and sustainability.
 Identifying, unraveling, and assessing the origins, contributors, and contributory role and value of intangible assets is precisely what I do.